Vertical Sleeve Gastrectomy

 Like any weight management procedure, the Sleeve Gastrectomy is a tool to help you have control over your appetite and over the amount of food you consume.
-You can expect to lose about 1-2 pounds per week over the course of a year, which translates to 50-100 pounds per year.
-If you do not change your eating and exercise habits this may be slower or you may risk regain of weight over time.
+After the surgery, you will not be able to eat as much as before.
+This is intended to help you consumer fewer calories and make it easier to lose weight.
+However, if you do not change your eating and exercise habits, the weight loss process will be slower or you may risk regain of weight over time.

 What is the surgery like?

 Surgery takes approximately 45 minutes.
 This will vary based on your past surgical history and anatomy.
 The typical hospital stay is one night.
 This procedure is almost always done laparoscopically through three to five small incisions in the abdomen.
 Laparoscopic surgery usually results in a shorter hospital stay, faster recovery, smaller scars, and less pain than open surgical procedures.